-The Day One Technologies system simulation we recently reviewed is a wonderful example of Yorkshire modesty, with the product strap line of “Systems Training – Done Right”, Day One, a West Yorkshire based organisation provide systems simulation training for the contact centres of one the UK’s largest banks……yet they are practically un-known.
+The Day One Technologies system simulation we recently reviewed is a wonderful example of Yorkshire modesty, with the product strap line of “Systems Training – Done Right”, Day One, a West Yorkshire based organisation provide systems simulation and retail telephony training for the contact centres of one the UK’s largest banks……yet they are practically un-known.

 In our view this is one of the most evolved system simulations for call centre training there is….This really is a major step up from flat e-learning with screen grabs and text boxes, this is as about as realistic and as immersive as you can get.

 Day One has incorporated a host of features that will deliver real improvements in performance of call centre agents.
 The benefits are both the obvious: improving time to competency, improving call handling metrics and reduced staff turnover, to the strategic: in standardization across multiple call centre sites anywhere in the world, and flexibility: the ability to train staff not usually working in call centres to take calls at time of peak demand or new product launches.